 Because children with symptomatic HIV infection generally have poor immunologic responses to vaccines, they should be considered susceptible when they are exposed to a vaccine-preventable disease (eg, measles, tetanus, varicella) regardless of their vaccination history.
 Such children should receive passive immunization with IV immune globulin.
 IV immune globulin also should be given to any nonimmunized household member who is exposed to measles.

 Seronegative children living with a person with symptomatic HIV infection should receive inactivated poliovirus vaccine Poliomyelitis Vaccine Extensive vaccination has almost eradicated polio worldwide.
 But cases still occur in areas with incomplete immunization, such as sub-Saharan Africa and southern Asia.
 There are 3 serotypes... read more rather than oral polio vaccine.
 Influenza (inactivated or live), MMR, varicella, and rotavirus vaccines may be given normally because these vaccine viruses are not commonly transmitted by the vaccinee.
-Adult household contacts should receive annual influenza vaccination (inactivated or live) to reduce the risk of transmitting influenza to the HIV-infected person.
+Adult household contacts should receive annual influenza vaccination (inactivated or live) to reduce the risk of transmitting influenza to the person with HIV infection.

 Transition to Adult Care